grommet/grommet/src/js/components/Select/README.md

 **select.searchInput**

 Component for the Select search input field.
-Expects `React.component`.
+Expects `React.Component`.

 Defaults to